lCarvas/notes/docs/IT-governance-&-service-management/service-management/chapter-6.md

 ### 2. Where are we now?

-- Success depends on clear/ accurate understanding of starting point and impact
+- Success depends on clear/accurate understanding of starting point and impact
 - An improvement journey from A to B, needs clear definition of Point A

 Current state assessments

 - Existing services, including: users' perception, competencies and skills, processes and procedures, capabilities of technological solutions
 - Understand organization's culture, values and attitudes across stakeholder groups, to decide what level of organizational change management is required.
-- objective measurement for accurate understanding of issues with current state.
+- Objective measurement for accurate understanding of issues with current state.
 - Will help assess level of improvement by comparison with the initial state.
 - This step is easier with a good measurement system in place

 If this step is not taken:

 - There will not be an objective baseline measurement.
-- effectiveness of improvement activities will then be difficult to assess
+- Effectiveness of improvement activities will then be difficult to assess

 ### 3. Where do we want to be?